apeskinian/p5_treasures_untold/README.md

 ![MoSCoW Graph](documentation/agile/agile_moscow.png "Agile MoSCoW Graph")

-## Ecommerce Business Model
+## E-commerce Business Model

 Treasures Untold follows a **Business to Customer** model selling rare curated magical items from the Disney realms to customers.

-The revenue model focuses on a one-time purchase system as there are no services offered which would require a reccuring payment.
+The revenue model focuses on a one-time purchase system as there are no services offered which would require a recurring payment.
 There is also incentivised engagement in the form of [easter eggs](#easter-eggs) that give surprise discounts.

 Treasures Untold is in its exciting early stages of development and already features a newsletter and social media links to connect with its growing community.